Nursing Home Family Resource Line

 The Commonwealth has prioritized protecting the most vulnerable populations, including long-term care (nursing home, rest home, and assisted living) residents and staff.
 Vaccinating long-term care facility residents, staff, and visitors against COVID-19 is a crucial step in preventing the spread of COVID-19.
 Long-term care facilities in partnership with their contracted pharmacies will be able to provide their residents with necessary doses of the COVID-19 vaccine.

-Families with questions regarding how their loved one will receive their first and/or second dose as well as a booster dose should reach out to their loved one’s facility.
+Families with questions regarding how their loved one will receive their updated COVID-19 vaccine should reach out to their loved one’s facility.

 Where can I get more information?